vince-adamo/kayenta-cli/README.md

 > As described below, this project is intended to be integrated with an existing [Kayenta](https://github.com/spinnaker/kayenta/) project and has been verified up through Kayenta tag v1.0.9.

+### Notes:

+* The original project this is based upon uses a custom developed metric provider, not one of the ones supported out-of-the-box by Kayenta.
+So, this project has not been tested with one of the supported providers.
+If interested, please feel free to test it out and document any observed issues (with suggested fixes would be better).

+* Due to the use of certain lombok annotations for the specific metric config classes, these classes are hard coded to help with building the query element for the CanaryMetricConfig.
+There is most likely a more elegant approach, but until one has been implemented, you will have to add references to any custom providers in AdhocRequestBuilder.

+* As noted at the bottom of this README, there is an example adhoc-request.json file that should be used as a starting point.
+To reduce duplication of metric definitions, the concept of "metricGroups" was added to the request json.
+Metrics with similar elements such as analysis configuration, custom filters/templates, group names and service type can be defined together and associated with one of the groups defined in the "classifier" element.
+This json is converted into concrete Kayenta classes and then converted to a JSON request string for the actual REST API request.

 ## Integrating into Kayenta project:

 - Clone this project into the top level Kayenta project source tree, e.g.: